-151 Introduction to 4 Credit Hours 4 Billable Contact Hours Astronomy Prerequisite: ENGL 090 and RDG 090 and MATH 090 or qualifying score on accepted placement tests
+151 Introduction to Astronomy

+Prerequisite: RDG 090 and ENGL 090 and MATH 090 or qualifying score on accepted placement tests

 This course is a non-mathematical introduction to the principles of the astronomical universe.
 It is a general education course designed to be of interest to the individual without a scientific background who wishes to study the interrelation of the parts of the universe.
 Major areas of study include historical overviews, stars, stellar evolution, galaxies, cosmology and the solar system.
-Some laboratory work, computer work, and day/evening outside observing may be required.
+Some day/evening outside observing may be required.